 Is prosciutto healthier than bacon?

-Bacon is a popular meat item used in several breakfast meals, and though it is not the healthiest option available, it remains very popular.
+Bacon is a popular meat in breakfast dishes, though not the healthiest choice, it’s still a favorite.

 On the other hand, prosciutto is lower in calories and fat, which makes it a healthier option, and it can be a more flavorful ingredient when cooking.